- I’m interested in starting a new group. What do I have to do?

 Please note, this link is only to show the questions currently asked on the application.
 You will need to complete and submit the form via Yale Connect in order to register your organization.

-Registration for all current student organizations will remain active until September 15th of the Fall semester.
-If your group will continue to be active in the upcoming academic year, you are required to re-register between August 1st and September 15th via Yale Connect.
+Registration for all current student organizations will remain active until the Fall registration deadline.
+If your group will continue to be active in the upcoming academic year, you are required to re-register annually via Yale Connect.

 You must be an administrator of your organization’s Yale Connect portal in order to re-register your organization.
-If you are an administrator, between August 1st and September 15th, you can re-register your organization via Yale Connect one of two ways.
+If you are an administrator, during the registration period, you can re-register your organization via Yale Connect one of two ways.

 Option 1: If your organization has not yet re-registered for the academic year, you will notice an orange box that says “Your attention is needed!” on your Yale Connect portal.
 Clicking “Update Now” is the first way to edit your registration profile.